ratulparui/TCL_Scripting/README.md

 <a name="sub-subsection-223"></a>
 #### TCL_D2_SK2 L3 - Compute row number using complex matrix processingn
-Now, we are trying to get the number of rows and columns using the below commands
+Now, we are trying to get the number of rows as 57 and columns as 11 using the below commands

 ![commnds23](https://github.com/user-attachments/assets/d3da0568-1ee9-4dbf-a404-0de6e2d13ed4)